Trading the Bet365 4/1+ Offer

-If Betfair Trading to break even, I would lose out if I hit 2 cosecutive winners when compared to the equal win or lose profit method.
+If trading to break even, I would lose out if I hit 2 cosecutive winners when compared to the equal win or lose profit method.

-At present, using the equal win or lose profit method, when I trade the first free bet, I recover all liabilities from the first winning race, so a 2nd cosecutive winner is all profit when Betfair Trading a 2nd free bet.
+At present, using the equal win or lose profit method, when I trade the first free bet, I recover all liabilities from the first winning race, so a 2nd cosecutive winner is all profit when trading a 2nd free bet.

 So far this month, that has only happend once in 11 winning races, so if I’d been using the Break Even method, 9 races would have shown a decent profit instead of my £2 to £4 or so.

 by Betformulas » Sat Jul 31, 2010 10:23 pm